INShaikh/WebApp_users/README.md

-# WebApp_using_NodeJS_and_MySQL
+# Users WebApp using NodeJS and MySQL
-This WebApp has been created using NodeJS and MySQL, however the repository does not contain the node libraries used in this project so take that into consideration.
+This is a copy of a WebApp that I have created using NodeJS and MySQL, which was developed during a Udemy course on MySQL.
+The repository does not contain the node libraries used in this project so take that into consideration.